DocNow/twarc/README.md

     twarc --app_auth search ferguson > tweets.jsonl

-Similarly, if you are using Twarc as a library you can:
+Similarly, if you are using twarc as a library you can:

 ```python
 from twarc import Twarc